Partial Distribution Matching via Partial Wasserstein Adversarial Networks: Related Works

-Recently, some works have been devoted to a new PDM task, \ie, partial domain adaptation~\cite{cao2018partial, cao2022big, kuhnke2019deep}, where the goal is to partially match two feature distributions.
-This task was first formally addressed by~\cite{cao2018partial}, where a re-weighting procedure was used to discard a fraction of the distributions as outliers, and a DM model was then used to align the rest of the distributions.
-Other DM methods, such as maximum mean discrepancy network~\cite{li2020deep}, and more advanced re-weighting procedures~\cite{zhang2018importance, gu2021adversarial, cao2022big} have been studied.
-To eliminate the need for re-weighting procedures, the mini-batch OT solver~\cite{fatras2021unbalanced, nguyen2022improving} has been investigated.
+Partial domain adaptation~\cite{cao2018partial, cao2022big, kuhnke2019deep} is a recent extension of the classic closed-set domain adaptation task~\cite{flamary2016optimal,ganin2016domain}.
+The goal of partial adaptation is to train a classifier for the source data when the source and reference data are sampled from different domains and the source label space is a subset of the reference label space.
+This task was first formally addressed by~\cite{cao2018partial}, where a re-weighting procedure was used to discard some samples as outliers, and a DM model was then used to align the rest of the data distributions.
+Other DM methods, such as maximum mean discrepancy network~\cite{li2020deep}, and more advanced re-weighting procedures~\cite{zhang2018importance, guo2022selective, cao2022big, gu2024adversarial} have been studied.
+To eliminate the need for re-weighting procedures, some PDM methods, \ie, mini-batch OT methods~\cite{fatras2021unbalanced, nguyen2022improving}, have been investigated.

-The proposed PWAN is conceptually close to the existing mini-batch-OT-based methods~\cite{fatras2021unbalanced, nguyen2022improving} because they are based on the OT theory.
-However, in contrast to these methods, PWAN does not suffer from mini-batch errors~\cite{nguyen2022improving}, because it performs PDM for the whole data distributions instead of the mini-batched samples.
-In addition, the GAN-based adaptation methods~\cite{shen2018wasserstein,ganin2016domain} can be seen as a special case of the proposed PWAN, where the data does not contain outliers.
+The proposed PWAN is conceptually close to the existing mini-batch OT methods~\cite{fatras2021unbalanced, nguyen2022improving} because they are also based on the OT theory.
+However, in contrast to these methods, PWAN does not suffer from mini-batch errors~\cite{nguyen2022improving} as we will show in Sec.~\ref{Sec_algorithm}, and it explicitly uses the clean source domain assumption, \ie, the source data is fully utilized.
+On the other hand, PWAN is a direct generalization of the WGAN-based closed-set adaptation methods~\cite{shen2018wasserstein,ganin2016domain}.
+This connection will be discussed in detail in Sec.~\ref{Sec_app_PDA_alg}.
+Note that apart from PDM and DM, other formulations have been used for adaptation tasks, such as contrastive learning~\cite{he2023addressing}, reinforcement learning~\cite{wu2022reinforced}, invariant feature learning~\cite{sahoo2023select}, and clustering~\cite{yang2021exploiting}.